Lotus Development: Dominance

 As the popularity of the personal computer grew, Lotus quickly came to dominate the spreadsheet market.
 Lotus introduced other office products such as Ray Ozzie's Symphony in 1984 and the Jazz office suite for the Apple Macintosh computer in 1985.
 Jazz did very poorly in the market (in Guy Kawasaki's book The Macintosh Way, Lotus Jazz was described as being so bad, "even the people who pirated it returned it").
 Also in 1985, Lotus bought Software Arts and discontinued its VisiCalc program.

 By that year Forrester Research considered Lotus, Ashton-Tate, Microsoft, and Borland the "Big Four" of personal computer software.
 Softletter estimated that in 1986 the "Big Three" of Lotus (9%, more than $275 million), Microsoft (8%), and Ashton-Tate (6%) together had 23% of total revenue of the top 100 microcomputer software companies.
 Of the 15 million Americans who used a personal computer in their job, a quarter used 1-2-3.
-Computer Intelligence estimated in 1987 that Lotus had 85% of the Fortune 1000 PC financial analysis, with Microsoft second at 6%.
+Computer Intelligence estimated in 1987 that Lotus had 85% of the Fortune 1000 PC financial analysis market, with Microsoft second at 6%.
 It also estimated a 20% share of the presentation software market, second to Ashton-Tate and ahead of Microsoft's 6%.
 A 1987 Computerworld survey gave Lotus a B grade for technology and product support, B+ for management, C+ for customer relations, and B− for marketing.
 Customers said that the company was slow to upgrade products, documentation and seminars were good but telephone support was poor, management had succeeded in defeating many competitors, customer relations had improved but copy protection was still the top complaint, and Jazz's failure showed that Lotus's ability to market products other than 1-2-3 and Symphony was unknown.

 In the late 1980s, Lotus developed Lotus Magellan, a file management and indexing utility.
 In this period, Manuscript, a word processor, Lotus Agenda, an innovative personal information manager (PIM) which flopped, and Improv, a ground-breaking modeling package (and spreadsheet) for the NeXT platform, were released.
 Improv also flopped, and none of these products significantly impacted the market.